 10:15 AM - 12:15 PM PDT

-W20.4- Nutritional decline and glycemic variability as early clinical indicators in pediatric cystic fibrosis patients undergoing CGM: a retrospective cohort analysis
+W20.4- Nutritional decline and glycemic variability as early clinical indicators in pediatric CF patients undergoing CGM: a retrospective cohort analysis

 10:15 AM - 12:15 PM PDT